soulllink/GoHttpAccess/Readme.md

-Small windows app that broadcast to your local wireless/lan network files form a current directory.
-It's made as a quick access tool for downloading files from local PC to phone.
+Easy way to share your files in local lan/wifi network.

 Usage: